If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 Doing a search on that page will indicate many changes with this new alsa version for ALC268.
 In that case, one should consider updating to a newer version of alsa.

-If after doing those searches, it appears that the current version of alsa appears adequate, then it is possible you need to do a custom hand edit to your /etc/modprobe.d/sound file and add a model specification (and jump to Step-5 below).
-But if update to a newer version of alsa appears useful, then go to Step-4 below:
+If after doing those searches, it appears that the current version of alsa appears adequate, then it is possible you need to do a custom hand edit to your /etc/modprobe.d/sound file and add a model specification (refer to Section 8).
+But if update to a newer version of alsa appears useful, then go to the next section.

 If updating alsa is deemed necessary, then this can be done either via rpm or via a tarball.
 As always, the average openSUSE user should typically try updating via an rpm first, prior to trying via a tarball.